awb730/pcktslct-ai-text-highlighter/README.md

 | **Screen region** | Press `Alt+S`, drag a rectangle | Any part of the screen sent to GPT-4o Vision |

 Switch between four response modes from the popup panel:
-- **Explain** — clear, concise explanation in 2–4 sentences
+- **Explain** - clear, concise explanation in 2-4 sentences
-- **Summarize** — key points in bullet form
+- **Summarize** - key points in bullet form
-- **Translate** — converts content to English
+- **Translate** - converts content to English
-- **Simplify** — plain language explanation for any audience
+- **Simplify** - plain language explanation for any audience

-All responses are saved to a local history panel in the popup — no data leaves your browser except to your own backend.
+All responses are saved to a local history panel within the popup menu and no data leaves your browser except to your own backend.

 ---

 ## Demo

-> Highlight a paragraph → click **✦ Ask AI** → GPT-4o explanation appears inline
+> Highlight a paragraph -> click **✦ Ask Pocket** -> GPT-4o explanation appears inline

-> Press `Alt+S` → drag over a chart, diagram, or any screen region → instant AI analysis
+> Press `Alt+S` -> drag over a chart, diagram, or anything on the screen -> instant AI analysis

-> Click a playing video → green border flashes → GPT-4o describes the current frame
+> Click a playing video → green border flashes → GPT-4o describes the current frame of the video

 ---